 Study abroad in our global immersion program, go on faculty-led short-term excursions, choose an external exchange program that meets degree requirements, or participate in domestic exchange, in which you study at a designated partner school within the United States.

 If you're interested in learning opportunities that could lead to a career, you can take advantage of Lang's connections with both the nonprofit and the for-profit sectors and earn credit for

 internships.
-Learn more about how our coursework prepares you for the world after graduation and about study abroad and internship opportunities through The New School.
+Learn more about how our coursework prepares you for the world after graduation and about study abroad and internship opportunities available through The New School.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts